 The vaults increase the interior volume to provide space for hot air to rise.
-However, the radius of the vault structure is about 2.5 metres and a thickness of about 22 centimetres.
+However, the radius of the vault structure is about 2.5 meters and has a thickness of about 22 centimeters.
 Also, its curvature causes light to reflect and redirect within as indirect sunlight.
-The unplastered walls are about a metre deep and hollow that performs two functions.
+The unplastered walls are about a meter deep and hollow that perform two functions.
 It is used as storage space for the studio while also cooling the interiors.

 The entire interior portion of the building is underground.
 Moreover, it facilitates natural insulation by using earth masses.
 The structure sits along the site’s contours, thus the undulating nature of its volume.